acouvreur/twitch-channel-points-hackathon/README.md

   - Mac OSX: `.dmg` file
 - Install it!
   - This software is currently not signed/verified, so some operating system (e.g. Windows) may display an alert telling you that this software could be dangerous for your system.
 You need to accept the risks and allow the installation.

+## Development

+To develop with the frontend in hotreload

+- `npm install`
+- Start the frontend in hot reload `cd frontend && npm start`
+- Start the app in dev mode `npm run start:dev` (this packages the App with Electron)

+To package the entire app

+- `npm install`
+- `npm run build`
+- `npm run start`

 ## License